dltj/dltj-blog/content/2025-03-13-issue-111-end-to-end-encryption.md

 {{ thursday_threads_header() }}

-## U.S. government urges use of encrypted messaging apps in wake of a major telecom breach {: #salt-typhoon}
+## U.S. government urges use of encrypted messaging apps in the wake of a major telecom breach {: #salt-typhoon}
 {{ thursday_threads_quote(href="https://www.nbcnews.com/tech/security/us-officials-urge-americans-use-encrypted-apps-cyberattack-rcna182694",
  blockquote='Amid an unprecedented cyberattack on telecommunications companies such as AT&T and Verizon, U.S. officials have recommended that Americans use encrypted messaging apps to ensure their communications stay hidden from foreign hackers.
 The hacking campaign, nicknamed Salt Typhoon by Microsoft, is one of the largest intelligence compromises in U.S. history, and it has not yet been fully remediated.
 Officials on a news call Tuesday refused to set a timetable for declaring the country’s telecommunications systems free of interlopers.
 Officials had told NBC News that China hacked AT&T, Verizon and Lumen Technologies to spy on customers.', versiondate="2024-12-10",